My First Open Source Contribution

 While working in my school's computer lab, I noticed that many students who were just learning about python had trouble interacting with the package manager.
 This difficulty would leave them feeling hopeless and uninspired ("I can't even set up my program's environment, how am I supposed to write the program itself?").
 Often, they would get hung up on the very idiomatic step of installing packages listed in a file (using the

 $ cat requirements.txt package1 anotherPackage2 finalPackage3 $ pip install -r requirements.txt

 Instead of the above (correct) invocation, they would often forget the

 $ pip install requirements.txt ERROR: Could not find a version that satisfies the requirement requirements.txt (from versions: none) ERROR: No matching distribution found for requirements.txt

 This is an unfortunate error message for a beginner as they are unlikely to understand that "satisfies the requirement ..." means that

 pip was attempting to find a package named "requirements.txt" (and not, as intended, to install the packages listed in requirements.txt).

 My contribution merely detects this common mistake and emits a helpful warning.

 HINT: You are attempting to install a package literally named "requirements.txt" (which cannot exist).
 Consider using the '-r' flag to install the packages listed in requirements.txt

-My patch has been approved and is now live for millions of confused students around the world!
+My patch has been approved and is now live for confused students around the world!